Geneva, a City for Peace, Diplomacy and International Cooperation

 The study program is further enhanced by having guest speakers from the various international bodies and field trips to designated agencies in Geneva.

-Study International Relations in Geneva
+Study International Relations at Webster in Geneva

 Geneva has the highest concentration of international organizations, international NGOs and diplomatic missions in the world.
 It is a global meeting place where key decisions regarding the world are made.
 All our faculty members possess advanced degrees and have professional experience in many of these organizations in Geneva.
 Hence, our faculty members not only teach students about the theories and academic aspects of international relations, but also the realities of world affairs based on their own practical experience, providing valuable knowledge, analysis and insight.
 Our graduates enter the job market with the necessary skills to advance their careers and make a positive contribution.